-- Christ is both the way and the door.
-Christ is the staircase and the vehicle (lift). - We should turn our full attention to Christ's throne of mercy and should gaze at him hanging on the cross. - When we gaze at Jesus Christ on the Cross let us be filled with faith, hope and charity.
-Let us be devoted, full of wonder and joy, marked by gratitude, and open to praise and jubilation. - Being at Mass and receiving Jesus in Holy Communion is a sacred mystical experience.
-We cannot understand it unless we long for Jesus. - The Holy Spirit, whom Jesus Christ sent into the world, inflames our innermost soul by God's grace. - Let us enter into the mystery of God who is Father, Son and Holy Spirit. - God's grace is sufficient for us. - God is the strength of my heart and my heritage for ever. - Blessed be the Lord for ever, and let all the people say: Amen.
+Christ is both the way and the door.
+Christ is the staircase and the vehicle (lift).

+We should turn our full attention to Christ's throne of mercy and should gaze at him hanging on the cross.

+When we gaze at Jesus Christ on the Cross let us be filled with faith, hope and charity.
+Let us be devoted, full of wonder and joy, marked by gratitude, and open to praise and jubilation.

+Being at Mass and receiving Jesus in Holy Communion is a sacred mystical experience.
+We cannot understand it unless we long for Jesus.

+The Holy Spirit, whom Jesus Christ sent into the world, inflames our innermost soul by God's grace.

+Let us enter into the mystery of God who is Father, Son and Holy Spirit.

+God's grace is sufficient for us.

+Blessed be the Lord for ever, and let all the people say: Amen.
 Amen!

-(adapted from "the Journey of the Mind" in www.universalis.com)
+(Adapted from "the Journey of the Mind" in www.universalis.com)